LeonardWilleke/thesis-code/FMUs/README.md

 cmake -DFMI_TYPE=CS -DFMI_VERSION=3 ..

 ```
 Then run `make` or your preferred build tool to create the FMUs.
-They will be in the `fmus` folder inside `build`.
+They will be in the `fmus` folder.

 ## Repository structure